 Excess estrogen is stored in adipose tissue – body fat.
 Being overweight or obese contributes to hormonal imbalance because fat cells are known to change the hormone produced by the ovaries called androstenedione into estrogen.
 Estrogen is then stored in these fat cells and slowly released into the body.
 The more body fat, the more potential for excess circulating estrogen.

 One common symptom of Low Progesterone is irregular menstrual cycles.
-Lunaception can help to regulate your cycles, and bring some hormonal balance back to your body.
-This practice focuses on sleeping in complete darkness except for 3 nights out of your cycle/month.
-This is what our bodies are traditionally used to when we would only be exposed to light at nighttime during the 3 nights around the full moon.
+Lunaception can help to regulate your cycles and bring some hormonal balance back to your body.
+This practice focuses on sleeping in complete darkness except for three nights out of your cycle/month.
+This is what our bodies are traditionally used to when we would only be exposed to light at nighttime during the three nights around the full moon.
 Darkness is closely tied to optimal hormone production and when we sleep in a room with light pollution from street lamps, nightlight, and alarm clocks, it can disrupt the natural production of hormones while we sleep.

 To practice lunaception, you need to sleep in complete* darkness from the beginning of your cycle until day 13.
 Starting on day 13, and then on days 14 and 15, use a dim night-light to sleep, or even better google the moon cycles and base your “nightlight” nights on the day before, the day of, and the day after the full moon.
 The rest of the time you sleep in total darkness.
-After awhile, you should find that you ovulate at the full moon and experience menstruation at the new moon.
+After a while, you should find that you ovulate at the full moon and experience menstruation at the new moon.

 Natural progesterone is very useful to balance excess estrogen.
 Natural progesterone can also be used by the body as a precursor or starting material to make other hormones such as adrenal hormones.